cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 }
 ```

-This needs the new import:
+This needs a new import:

 ```typescript
 import { Block } from "@cosmjs/stargate"